gmcabrita/murmur/README.md

 end
 ```

-When you are done, rune `mix deps.get` in your shell to fetch and compile Murmur.
+When you are done, run `mix deps.get` in your shell to fetch and compile Murmur.

 # Examples